 - Generating signed factory images and full update packages

 - x86_64 Linux build environment (OS X is not supported, unlike AOSP)

 - Linux kernel build dependencies

 - 200GiB of free storage space

-CopperheadOS currently supports the following devices:
+CopperheadOS currently has official support for the following devices:

 - HiKey (hikey)